 Internationally renowned Human Factors Expert Craig E. Geis, (LTC US Army, ret.)
 MBA, MA, is Co-Founder and Director of Curriculum Development and Training at Human Performance Training Institute, Inc. (formerly California Training Institute).
 LTC.
 Geis served as the US Army’s Lead Safety Specialist in Aviation Human Factors and as a psychology instructor at the U.S. Military Academy at West Point.
 He also held the position of Director of Evaluation for The Army Organizational Effectiveness School and Center (OECS).
 He continues to train our military’s Special Operations Aviation Units to this day.
 As a career Army pilot, Craig developed the military’s Crew Resource Management (CRM) training program to address human error.
 Craig has also served as an Associate Professor at USC, at Embry-Riddle Aeronautical University, and at the University of Maryland, and the University of San Francisco, providing instruction on Safety Management and Human Factors.
 Mr. Geis holds an M.A. in Psychology from Austin Peay State University, an MBA in Management from Georgia Southern College, and a B.A. in Management from C.W.
 Post College in New York.
 He is also a certified Force Science Analyst and has published countless articles and papers on the subjects of risk and safety management and human performance.

-Certified Force Science Analyst, James Schnabl, M.P.A. has over 30 years of law enforcement experience.
-He served as Deputy Chief for the Santa Ana Police Department for 30 years, where he commanded the Administration and Support Bureau including the Department’s Training Division.
+Certified Force Science Analyst, James Schnabl, M.P.A. has over 33 years of law enforcement experience.
+He served as retired as a Deputy Chief for the Santa Ana Police Department, where he commanded the Administration and Support Bureau including the Department’s Training Division.
 His previous command experience includes Special Weapons and Tactics (S.W.A.T.), Field Operations and Investigations.
 Additionally, he was the Commander of a multiagency task force, the Regional Narcotics Suppression Program (RNSP).
 As an officer, detective, and sergeant, Jim has held positions in Directed Patrol, Field Training, S.W.A.T., Narcotics and Crimes Against Persons (CAP).
 During his ten years as a narcotics investigator, Jim worked for six years undercover and flew surveillance aircraft for an additional 4 years, logging over 1,800 flight hours.
 He holds a Bachelor of Arts degree in Public Administration from the University of La Verne and a Master of Arts degree in Public Policy and Administration from California State University, Long Beach.
 He is a graduate of the Sherman Block Supervisory Leadership Institute (SLI Class 209), the California Peace Officers Standards in Training (P.O.S.T.)
 Command College (Class 49) and the FBI National Academy (Class 254).
 Jim’s Command College article, Reinventing the Police Report for the 21st Century: Are Video Police Reports the Answer? was published in Police Chief Magazine (September 2012).